hadley/recipes/recipes/biscuits/shortbread.md

 # Shortbread
-From: Original recipe from NZ Anchor or Fernleaf butter wrapper circa 1970's.

 * 1/2 lb butter (I use the regular kind.
 Butter needs to sit at room temperature for a while to be soft enough- not oily though.)
 * 3/4 cup caster sugar